All Episodes

 I wasn't sure Kelly had done anything wrong, and I said so.

-And I told her you might have met a Queen Bee here.
+And I told her, you might have met a queen bee here.

-Queen Bee, what's a Queen bee?
+Queen Bee, what's a queen bee?

-I had to tell her what a Queen Bee is.
+I had to tell her what a queen bee is.

-I had certainly seen the Queen Bee before, the female boss who not only has zero interest in fostering the careers of other women who want to follow in her footsteps, but who might even actively attempt to cut them off at the pass.
+The female boss who not only has zero interest in fostering the careers of other women who want to follow in her footsteps, but who might even actively attempt to cut them off at the pass.

-They presented their findings based on more than 20,000 responses to reader surveys in Red Book magazine.
+A 1974 article in Psychology Today, they presented their findings based on more than 20,000 responses to reader surveys in Red Book magazine.

 This occurred, they argued, largely because the patriarchal culture of work encouraged the few women who rose to the top to become obsessed with maintaining their authority.

-Far from nurturing the growth of younger female talent they push aside possible competitors by chipping away at their self-confidence or undermining their professional standing.
+And here it is again, the pool quote: Far from nurturing the growth of younger female talent, they push aside possible competitors by chipping away at their self-confidence or undermining their professional standing.

 It is a trend thick with irony.

-Devery women who have complained for decades about unequal treatment now perpetuate many of the same problems by turning on their sisters.
+The very women who have complained for decades about unequal treatment now perpetuate many of the same problems by turning on their sisters.

 This again is in the Wall Street Journal by Peggy Drexler.